 Welcome to the University Curriculum Committee Web Site!

-For a curriculum action to be implemented in the fall semester 2018, it must receive all required approvals by November 29, 2017.
+• For a curriculum change to be implemented in the fall semester 2020, all required levels of approval must be achieved by January 29, 2020.

 This location houses the procedures and forms required to move curriculum change proposals through the various levels of approval required.
 The procedures to be followed vary depending upon the kind of curriculum change involved.
 Proposals are posted to this web site after they have been reviewed and approved by all necessary decision makers at the college level.

-To post a college-level approved proposal, the Chair of the College Curriculum Committee should send a complete PDF copy of the cover sheet and proposal (in one document) to Dr. John T. Morello, Associate Provost for Academic Affairs (firstname.lastname@example.org).
+To post a college-level approved proposal, the Chair of the College Curriculum Committee should send a complete PDF copy of the cover sheet and proposal (in one document) to Dr. John T. Morello, Associate Provost for Academic Affairs.

 The University Curriculum Committee has jurisdiction over the types of curriculum actions listed below.
 Other curriculum actions not mentioned here — actions to designate a class as writing intensive, speaking intensive, as a first-year seminar, honor’s course, general education, or a blended/online course — should be referred to the separate committee in charge of those curriculum designation actions.